BrushXue/OpenFOAM-AppleM1/README.md

 ```

 ### Known issue
-Currently on Apple Silicon, floating point exception will trigger SIGILL instead of SIGFPE.
-I use a workaround that can trigger OpenFOAM SIGFPE.
-However it's not a perfect solution.
+Currently on Apple Silicon, floating point exception will trap SIGILL instead of SIGFPE.
+It is known that Asahi Linux can correctly trap SIGFPE so the problem is from macOS or XCode.
+The workaround is to use SIGILL for now.
+If you don't like this workaround, please submit a bug report to Apple (but don't expect they'll fix it).

 It is suggested to run parallel command in scripts by using
 ```